-- East Coast Edition –

 As Graduation Day approached, the young man awaited signs that his

 father had purchased the car.
-Finally,
+Finally, on the morning of his graduation,

 his father called him into his private study, told him how proud he was